gtancev/gtancev.github.io/_projects/2019-09-01-clinical-data-analysis.md

 	<img src="/images/projects/clinical-data-analysis/dr_final_analysis_app.png">
 </div>

 The analysis showed that some variables are indeed more relevant than others.
 Some are merely biomarkers and were already known from the literature, other were new and required careful discussion.
-Interestingly, the result was that the therapy was already quite optimal in terms of dose.
+Interestingly, one of the main results was that the therapy was already quite optimal in terms of dosage.